-We are a fellowship that is very centered in what God has moved forward in human history through Jesus, and in wanting to make sense of that gift in the real world today.
+We are a fellowship that is centered in what God has moved forward in human history through Jesus, and in wanting to make sense of that gift in the real world today.
 We believe that no human being, and therefore no Christian, has it all figured out.
 We also believe that humans have unimaginable potential, yet will only have a chance to reach that potential through the gracious interventions of God in human history.

 One of the reasons we call ourselves a fellowship rather than a church is that we’re a community of people, not a building on the corner of Randolph and White.
 Many families in our fellowship are multi-denominational or multi-ethnic.
 Many individuals who worship with us didn’t grow up in a church at all, or have had hurtful past experiences tied to religion.
-Being open—and accepting the realities of our diverse faith journeys—makes us a community that many different people call home.
+Being open—and accepting the realities of our diverse identities and faith journeys—makes us a community that many different people call home.

 We are a community of people who:

 ….put loving God and loving one another above all else.